bhboyle/ESP32_Remote_Control_Multi_Button/README.md

 This is the code for my ESP32 based WIFI remote control with four buttons that send either MQTT messages when pressed or make a HTTP request when a button is pressed.

 I have found that sending MQTT messages can fail one out of ten times.
 By switching to getting an HTTP url it seems to be more reliable.
 I have created php pages that send the mqtt messages as a workaround and everything seems to work very well.
+I should also add that I have found that using HTTP is much faster.
+I have found that MQTT triggers can take between 3-4 seconds to happen while HTTP triggers can take between 1-2 seconds to happen.
+In both cases I was using a static IP so networking was not a factor in those tests.

 The "HTTP_Remote_Control" file is the current file.
 I have left in the old one that used MQTT for the meesages for referance.
 Like I said the MQTT version was not always 100% reliable and so I have switched over to using http get requests.
 The HTTP get can send data to the PHP file that is sitting on a machine runnng Lighttpd and executes system commands that send the MQTT messages.
 This is more complex than I would like but for me reliability is more important than complexity.